Skip to main content

 While a certain level of estradiol is necessary for male health, excessive levels can lead to side effects.
 The enzyme responsible, aromatase, is more active in adipose (fat) tissue.
 A diet designed to reduce body fat, particularly visceral fat, is therefore a first-line defense.
 This typically involves a moderate caloric deficit with an emphasis on whole foods.

 Specific dietary compositions also play a direct role.
 A diet with adequate healthy fats is necessary for overall endocrine function.
 However, the type of fat matters.
-Diets rich in omega-3 have anti-inflammatory properties that can support overall metabolic health.
+Diets rich in omega-3 fatty acids have anti-inflammatory properties that can support overall metabolic health.
 Conversely, a diet that helps manage blood sugar is paramount.

 High insulin spikes from refined carbohydrate consumption can promote fat storage and inflammation, potentially increasing aromatase activity.
 A dietary plan emphasizing lean proteins, high-fiber vegetables, and complex carbohydrates with a low glycemic load helps maintain insulin sensitivity.
 This nutritional structure supports the TRT protocol by helping to manage estrogen conversion naturally, which may, in some individuals, reduce the reliance on aromatase inhibitors like Anastrozole.